 - Pickup and return to accommodation, cruise vessel (Leith/Newhaven) or any Edinburgh location inclusive

 - Credit/debit cards, cash, Apple/Samsung pay accepted.

 - Visiting key mystical and ancient sites of Edinburgh

-- Fully licensed and insured driver-guide.
+- Fully licensed and insured driver and tour guide

 - Children welcome, but families must provide own booster seats if required.

 - Weather dependent tour – 7 Hills Tours reserve the right to cancel with refund in case of severe weather.